While changing a light bulb is a simple chore, picking the right bulb is more complicated. That’s because light bulbs are constantly evolving.

 One way to sort out the differences among bulbs is to change the way we talk about them.
 Identifying bulbs by wattage misses the point.
 Watts measure the amount of electrical power the bulb consumes, not the amount of light it produces.
 Lumens measure light output—the higher the number, the brighter the light.
 For example, a traditional 60-watt incandescent bulb produces about 800 lumens of light.
 To get the same amount of light, a newer incandescent bulb might consume 43 watts of electricity, while a CFL consumes about 15 watts and an LED about 10.

 Thanks to Federal Trade Commission regulations, all the information you need to know about bulbs is on the packaging.
 The important points are;

-- an estimate on the average energy cost of the bulb,
+- The estimated average energy cost of the bulb

 In the past, only incandescent bulbs could deliver the warm, soft flattering light that most people prefer.
 But today even CFL and LED bulbs deliver “warm” light.
 Some CFL and LED bulbs can be used with dimmers, another breakthrough that is helping their popularity.

 Although LED bulbs, in particular, may cost more upfront, they save so much energy that many electric utilities offer rebate programs for homeowners who switch to energy-efficient bulbs.
 Go to energystar.gov for a list of rebate programs.

 What To Do With Old CFLs & Incandescents